Canadian Immigration Law Firm Toronto Immigration Lawyer

 Provincial Nominee Programs (based on Permanent Job Offer)

-Canadian Provinces and Territories have various Provincial Nominee Programs (PNP) for prospective immigrants who have a permanent job offer from a Canadian employer.
-Both Canadian employer and foreign employee have to be involved in the PNP application process at different stages.
+Canadian Provinces and Territories have various Provincial Nominee Programs (PNP) for qualifying prospective immigrants, who have a suitable job offer from a qualifying Canadian employer.
+Both Canadian employer and prospective immigrant have to be involved in the PNP application process at different stages.
 Some Canadian employers find PNP programs to be very attractive avenues for recruiting and retaining foreign skilled workers.
 One of the advantages of PNP programs is that they allow foreign skilled workers to apply for Canadian work permits on the basis of PNP nomination even before completion of permanent residence application process with the Federal Government of Canada.

 Canadian Provinces and Territories have various business immigration programs as part of their Provincial Nominee Programs (PNP).
 N.B.: Among the most important requirements of PNP programs is for the business immigrants to settle and set up a business in the Province or Territory they choose to immigrate to.